GAD-DIMNT-CPTEC/SMNAMonitoringApp/README.md

 SMNAMonitoringApp - a Python Dashboard based on Panel developed to monitor the status of the global operational data assimilation system from the Center for Weather Forecasts and Climate Studies (CPTEC).

+## Live demo

+Check out a live demo of the [SMNAMonitoringApp on Hugging Face Spaces](https://huggingface.co/spaces/cfbastarz/SMNAMonitoringApp).

 ## Test locally

 First, make sure to have the GNU C and C++ compiler installed.
 On Debian based distros, install `gcc` and `g++` as such: